 Looking for a bustling metropolitan city, next to the sea, sandwiched between epic wilderness and a famous wine region?
 Vancouver is your gal.
 What’s more the gluten free Vancouver scene is insaaaaane.
 From fresh baked gluten free cookie ice-cream sandwiches to gluten free fish-shaped waffles filled with soft serve, the city is brimming with fantastic food options for coeliacs.

-On our recent trip to Canada we discovered so many good gluten free Vancouver options that I wasn’t sure where to start!
+During our trip to Canada we discovered so many good gluten free Vancouver options that I wasn’t sure where to start!
 With the help of my husband and friend we managed to do some broad gluten free taste testing across the city and I have compiled all our faves here below for your guys.
 All recommendations are coeliac-friendly, as always.

 Gluten Free Vancouver